Technosoft2000/docker-calibre-web/README.md

 On branch master
-Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean b6b5313f2d97210f325c6f973cd9ee710021043f
+Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean af8d908bbac22409e7cd5f3bcc7ea34e96193961
 [INFO] ... pulling sources
 Already up-to-date.
 [INFO] ... git status after update is
 On branch master
-Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean b6b5313f2d97210f325c6f973cd9ee710021043f
+Your branch is up-to-date with 'origin/master'. nothing to commit, working tree clean af8d908bbac22409e7cd5f3bcc7ea34e96193961
+[INFO] Config directory option is ACTIVATED
-[INFO] kindlegen (Amazon Kindle Generator) will be linked into /calibre-web/app/vendor [INFO] Creating the vendor directory: /calibre-web/app/vendor [INFO] Change the ownership of /calibre-web/app/vendor (including subfolders) to calibre:calibre
+> due this the directory /calibre-web/config will be used to store the configuration [INFO] Change the ownership of /calibre-web/config (including subfolders) to calibre:calibre [INFO] Checking permissions of the config directory: /calibre-web/config
+> Output is: 755 calibre 100 calibre 1029
+> Permissions: 755
+> Assigned group: calibre
+> Assigned group ID: 100
+> Assigned owner: calibre
+> Assigned owner ID: 1029
+> Using permissions for checks: 0755
+> The user calibre:1029 is the owner and has write access at /calibre-web/config [INFO] 'app.db' and 'gdrive.db' will be linked into /calibre-web/config
+> create 'app.db' link /calibre-web/app/app.db assigned to source /calibre-web/config/app.db
-> create kindlegen link /calibre-web/app/vendor/kindlegen assigned to source /calibre-web/kindlegen/kindlegen
+> create 'gdrive.db' link /calibre-web/app/gdrive.db assigned to source /calibre-web/config/gdrive.db
-[INFO] Checking permissions of /books
+[INFO] Checking permissions of the books directory: /books
 > Output is: 772 calibre 100 UNKNOWN 1026
 > Permissions: 772
 > Assigned group: calibre